prtkgpt/questdb.io/docs/packages/docker.md

 ##### -p ports

-- `-p 9000:9000` opens port 9000 for the HTTP API and the Web Console.
-The web console is available on localhost:9000.
+- `-p 9000:9000` for the REST API and the Web Console.
+The web console is available on [http://localhost:9000](http://localhost:9000)
-- `-p 8812:8812` opens port 8812 for the PostgresSQL wire protocol.
+- `-p 8812:8812` for the PostgreSQL wire protocol
-- `-p 9009:9009` opens port 9009 to listen for UDP Influx line protocol
+- `-p 9009:9009` InfluxDB line protocol

 ##### -v volumes

-The questdb [root_directory](reference/root-directory-structure.md) will be in the following locations.
+The QuestDB [root_directory](reference/root-directory-structure.md) will be in the following locations.

 | Container OS       | Volume              |